Find Cheap Auto Insurance Quotes in Your Area

 - Falling tree branches

-Tornadoes have been known to riddle cars with debris, flip them over, and even pick them up and drop them in a different location.
-In addition, if your car is parked near the likes of lawn furniture, gravel, or trees during a tornado, it could easily receive significant damage when those items become airborne.
-Further, the rotating "supercell" thunderstorms that cause tornadoes often bring severe hail, torrential rain, and downed power lines that can cause still more damage.
+Tornadoes can be powerful enough to riddle cars with debris, flip them over and even pick them up and drop them in a different location.
+If your car is parked near anything like trees, lawn furniture or gravel, it could be severely damaged if those items become airborne during a tornado.
+Further, the rotating "supercell" thunderstorms that cause tornadoes often bring severe hail, torrential rain and downed power lines that can cause still more damage.

 That’s what happens in your case.
 The Adjuster has set the ACV of your car at about $14,700, and declared it a total loss.
-However, your insurance policy includes a $1,000 deductible, so the insurance company cuts you a check for $13,700, which you can use to replace your vehicle, or for any other purpose you wish.
+However, your insurance policy includes a Auto Insurance Deductibles: How Do They Work?, so the insurance company cuts you a check for $13,700, which you can use to replace your vehicle or for any other purpose you wish.

 If you have comprehensive insurance as a part of your car insurance policy, you will be reimbursed for any damage a tornado does to your vehicle, after your insurance deductible is met.
 Let's look at an example of this scenario, where your car is damaged, but not totaled, by a tornado.

-In addition, you needed to rent a car to get to and from work while your car was being repaired.
-Since you added the optional rental reimbursement coverage to your policy, you will also receive compensation for any rental fees (up to certain daily and claim limits) while your claim is being processed.
+In addition, you need to rent a car to get to and from work while your car was being repaired.
+Since you added the Rental Reimbursement Coverage: What Is It and Do I Need It? to your policy, you will also receive compensation for any rental fees (up to certain daily and claim limits) while your claim is being processed.